 - Only the original parts to the Subaru, installed by the dealer, are covered by the warranty.

-Still, you will likely encounter some mechanical problems with your Subaru at some point.
-Typically, this happens after the first few years when the warranty has already expired.
+You will likely encounter mechanical problems with your Subaru at some point.
+Typically, this happens after your first few years of ownership, when the factory warranty has already expired.
 So, let’s take a look at some of the average Subaru repair costs to see what you might be facing.

 |Lower Ball Joint Replacement||$91 to $633|